-45 years experience running a mixed farming business at Brooklands, supplying lucerne hay and grains.
-Current community involvements are in the Local Rural Fire Brigade as Fire Warden and First Officer and member of the Uniting Church as an Elder and Treasurer.
-Formerly held positions in the Nanango and Kingaroy Show Societies, and the Nanango and Kingaroy Tennis Clubs.
-In the last 6 months course in governance towards a Certificate in Governance.
+46 years experience running a mixed farming business at Brooklands, supplying lucerne hay and grains.
+Current community involvements are in the Local Fire Brigade as a Fire Warden and volunteer.
+Also a Member of the Uniting Church as an Elder and Treasurer.
+Formerly held executive positions in the Nanango and Kingaroy Show Societies, and the Nanango and Kingaroy Tennis Clubs.
+In the last 12 months courses in governance towards a Certificate in Governance.

-Special responsibilities: Share Liaison Officer.
-Chairperson.
+Special responsibilities: Chairperson.
+Share Liaison Officer.